 The Bill enables exemptions to be prescribed in the Regulations.
-It is expected that these will be parallel to exemptions from similar provisions in the Social Security Act.

 This measure was announced in the 1990 Budget context.
 It is part of a broader package involving data matching which will generate program savings of \$7m in a full year.